 Every single day.

-That yummy crunchy on the outside, soft, but chewy in the inside kind of bread!
+That yummy, crunchy, soft but chewy on the inside kind of bread!
 You know what I am talking about, right?

 THE BEST HOMEMADE ARTISAN BREAD

-I was inspired by this recipe but used a little less salt then what the recipe called for.
+I was inspired by this recipe but used a little less salt than the original recipe.

-I made a super short video on how to make this bread from start to finish.
-I shared this recipe on my Instagram stories, so the video was not a planned out, and it’s not a beautiful video, but I think it’s super helpful to watch, so be sure to watch it.
+I made a short video on making this bread from start to finish.
+I shared this recipe on my Instagram stories, so the video was not planned out, and it’s not a beautiful video, but I think it might be helpful to watch – so be sure to watch it.:-)

 Here is a video on how to make a homemade artisan bread